Nucl3arAt0m/Elevate-Labs-Internship-Tasks/README.md

 Each daily task repository contains:
 - `README.md`: Task overview, execution steps, and learnings
 - Output files: e.g., `scan_results.txt`, `nmap_capture.pcap`
-- Documentation: `notes.md` for findings, `interview_prep.md` for prep notes
-- Optional Enhancements: automation scripts, screenshots, or diagrams
+- Documentation: `notes.md` for findings, screenshots, or diagrams

 > Navigate to the linked repositories above to review specific tasks.
 This portfolio will be updated **daily** with new tasks and reflections.